-When you are in a situation where your family has an issue with how things are going, it could be a simple fix or an expensive fix.
+When you are in a situation where your family has an issue with how things are going in an estate, it could be a simple fix or an expensive fix.
 This is because when it comes to Real Estate, your broker can only do so much in order to facilitate the sale, the rest is up to the seller and buyer.

 Let’s give an example.
 Frank and Bob and their two sisters, Sue and Brenda’s parents passed away.
 The will did not expressly state that the real estate goes to anyone, or into the estate.
 This means Title to real property owned in name of the decedent, or a decedent’s interest in real property owned as a tenant in common (equal and undivided shares), generally passes to beneficiaries or heirs pursuant to the terms of the decedent’s will or North Carolina intestacy law.